 - Many are easy to set up and maintain.

 - They can be used as a way to get readers used to ads on your site before you gain higher-earning advertisers.
-It eliminates “ad shock” down the road.
+In other words, it can eliminate “ad shock” down the road.

-- Advertising is indeed lucrative for many bloggers.
+- Advertising is indeed lucrative for select bloggers.
+Read on…

 - Mobile access, popup ad blockers and streamlined browser readers often remove ads from websites, rendering them far less effective.

 - Good advertising revenue depends on very high traffic or a niche with high-paying keywords (hard to find these days).

 - Advertising rates have declined over the last few years.

 - Ads often make a site look spammy and cluttered.